RangerMauve/level-mqtt/Ideas.md

 ## Layout of keys
 The paths `/foo/bar`, `foo/bar/`, `foo/bar`, and `/foo/bar/` are all equivalent to the directory `foo/bar`.
 Paths cannot contain wildcard characters (`+` and `#`)

-Directories are hashed to avoid storing long keys and ensuring uniformity among keys.
+Directories get hashed to avoid storing long keys and ensuring uniformity among keys.
 Will probably use [FNV-1a](https://github.com/casetext/fnv-lite) for hashing.
-Hashes should produced fixed length strings (prefix with `0`'s if necessary) in order to improve performance of retrieving parts of keys.
+Hashes should produced fixed length strings (prefix with `0`'s if necessary) to improve performance of retrieving parts of keys.

 Directory names can only contain ASCII values between `LAST` and `FIRST`

-If a directory exists, the following key is created: `HASH` + `FIRST` + `FIRST`.
+If a directory exists, the following key gets created: `HASH` + `FIRST` + `FIRST`.
 The value can be anything that's non `0`.
 Might be a good place for a timestamp of when the directory was created or updated?

 Directories can hold one value, this is placed under `HASH` + `FIRST`.
 Notice that this will make sure that the value is placed right after the key describing that the directory exists